briebug/ngrx-auto-entity/README.md

 standard paradigm that NgRX has set forth, making use of actions, reducers & effects like any other NgRX application.

-What Auto-Entity does do, is provide a set of ready-made, generic actions for handling all of the standard CRUD operations for entities, so you neither have to write nor generate any of that code yourself.
-Auto-Entity presents a flexible framework that you may use in it's entirety for all of your entity needs, or use piecemeal as necessary in order to achieve your specific goals.
+What Auto-Entity does do is provide a set of ready-made, generic actions for handling all of the standard CRUD operations for entities, so you neither have to write nor generate any of that code yourself.
+Auto-Entity presents a flexible framework that you may use in its entirety for all of your entity needs, or use piecemeal as necessary in order to achieve your specific goals.

 While it is not required and Auto-Entity is an entirely independent library that solely depends